 If you were injured as a result of the careless or reckless conduct of another party, you may be able to hold them legally responsible and liable through a negligence claim.
 In Nevada, victims of negligence are entitled to seek compensation for both direct financial losses and non-monetary damages, including pain and suffering and diminished quality of life.
 Here, our Las Vegas, NV personal injury lawyers explain the most important things that you need to know about getting compensation for pain and suffering in Nevada.

 You Can Seek Compensation for Non Economic Damages

-Under Nevada law, injured victims have the right to seek financial compensation for their medical bills, lost wages and out of pocket expense.
-But they can also obtain compensation for their non economic losses — including for pain and suffering.
+Under Nevada law, injured victims have the right to seek financial compensation for their medical bills, lost wages, and out-of-pocket expenses.
+But they can also obtain compensation for their non-economic losses — including for pain and suffering.
 To get pain and suffering damages in any given case, you must be able to prove the following:

 - The defendant is legally liable for your injuries; and

 - You endured ‘pain and suffering’ as a direct consequence of the defendant’s negligence.

 To be clear, you must prove both liability and the value of your damages.
 Failure to do so will prevent you from making a full recovery.
 If you are considering filing a claim to seek pain and suffering compensation, you need an experienced Las Vegas personal injury lawyer who can help you build a strong, persuasive legal claim.

 Nevada Law: No Definite Standard for Pain and Suffering

 You may be wondering: How much pain and suffering compensation can I recover after an accident in Nevada?
 The answer is that it depends entirely on the specific facts of your case.

 As quoted from the Nevada Jury Instructions, “No definite standa